-- Replace the call letters of the HD1 station as the name of these secondary channels (WXXX HD2), create a brand name that signals to the listener what they are listening to. - Develop a unique logo for each multicast channel to enhance brand identification and listenership.
+• Replace the call letters of the HD1 station as the name of these secondary channels (WXXX HD2) and create a brand name that identifies the type of station for the listener.

+Develop a unique logo for each multicast channel to enhance brand identification and listenership.